lanl/edif2qmasm/README.md

 `edif2qmasm` is written in [Go](https://golang.org/) and therefore depends upon a Go compiler to build.

 Note that `edif2qmasm` is of limited use withut a compiler than can produce EDIF netlists and [QMASM](https://github.com/lanl/qmasm), which executes the generated code on a D-Wave system.
 To date, `edif2qmasm` has been tested only with the [Yosys Open SYnthesis Suite](http://www.clifford.at/yosys/), but reports of usage with other synthesis tools (successful or not) are welcome.
-Note that QMASM relies on D-Wave's proprietary libraries to operate.

 There are two ways to build `edif2qmasm`: the `go get` approach and the `make` approach.